openstack/ironic/doc/source/install/get_started.rst

   ironic-conductor and ironic-inspector services with remote access, in-band hardware control, and hardware introspection.

+ironic-novncproxy
+  A python service which proxies graphical consoles from hosts using the NoVNC web browser interface.

 Additionally, the Bare Metal service has certain external dependencies, which are very similar to other OpenStack services: